 Brad Silberling’s “10 Items or Less” — unlike other indie films without a star like Morgan Freeman and technical masterminds as lenser Phedon Papamichael, editor Michael Kahn and post-production ace Andy Nelson — is more than a touch aware of how outside the studio zone it’s wandering.
-Interplay between Morgan Freeman as an unemployed movie star and Paz Vega as a no-nonsense grocery store checker gives pic humanity and lift, sure to help for ThinkFilm’s planned launch in simultaneous theatrical and ancillary (including viewing option of Internet download) in either December or spring 2007.
+Interplay, though, between a jaunty Freeman as an unemployed movie star and the magnetic Paz Vega as a no-nonsense grocery store checker gives pic humanity and lift, sure to help for ThinkFilm’s planned launch in simultaneous theatrical and ancillary (including viewing option of Internet download) in either December or spring 2007.

 Though there’s always praise for a movie that keeps things to an absolute minimum — except in the dialogue department — the fact that “10 Items” has a 72-minute playing time before credits (containing the seemingly obligatory outtake montage) only points to how slight it really is.

 At the same time, the tale of an actor (identified in the credits only as “Him,” which may or may not imply Freeman himself) venturing to a lowly grocery mart in deepest Carson (south of Los Angeles) to research his slated role in an indie “project” suggests a fable about Hollywood trying to rediscover its lost soul.

 As he’s being driven to the market in the first of several extended dialogue scenes, Him is far from committing to the low-budget project, even though his last action pic was four years ago.
 Unlike the film on display, the thesp character Him is hardly caught up in the romance of “going indie” and finding his would-be roots.

 Rather, by the time he steps inside Archie’s Ranch Market in Carson, which caters to a Spanish-language clientele, Him is simply an actor sincere about finding the essence of his character by studying the everyday behavior of folks in the store.